 As a dog owner, you're probably aware of the risks of heartworm disease, and I hope you are taking precautions to prevent it.
 But beyond gawking in horror at the poster in the vet's examining room, have you ever thought about what’s involved in treating heartworm?
-Believe me, it’s not a simple matter, for your dog or for you.
+Believe me, it’s not a simple matter for your dog or for you.

 Once your dog is diagnosed with heartworm disease, your veterinarian may recommend a course of antibiotics, heartworm preventives and steroids before beginning the actual adult worm treatment.

-Antibiotics may be prescribed because a bacterium found living inside the heartworms — Wolbachia pipientis — is thought to contribute to an inflammatory response within the body.
+Antibiotics may be prescribed because a bacterium found living inside the heartworms — Wolbachia — is thought to contribute to an inflammatory response within the body.
 When the heartworms die, they release the bacteria into the dog’s body.
 Researchers believe the presence of Wolbachia may cause the body to mount an immune response that could worsen not only the heartworm disease but also the lung and kidney inflammation seen in dogs with this condition.

-According to a 2010 study published in Veterinary Parasitology, there is a lack of clear evidence that Wolbachia plays a role in heartworm disease, but many veterinarians begin treatment by prescribing doxycycline, based on promising results from published studies of doxycycline use in dogs infected with heartworms.
+For this reason, many veterinarians begin treatment by prescribing doxycycline, based on promising results from published studies of doxycycline use in dogs infected with heartworms.